How to Plant a Peony Plant

 A close-up of a beautiful bouquet of pink and white peonies held by a hand.
 The peonies are full and lush, with delicate, layered petals.
 In the background, there is a garden scene with greenery and vibrant flowers, adding a natural ambiance to the image.

-Final Thoughts About Planting Your Peonies Right
+Final Thoughts on Planting Peonies

 Happy Planting!